DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Build Narrative on a Storyboard
   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
-- Prepare for Data Story quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
+- Prepare for Data Story quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu).
+The quiz asks one question: use any CTSafeConnect time data to create a meaningful annotated chart, and add a title and annotations that draw our attention to what matters.
+See data on [Moodle](https://moodle.trincoll.edu).
-- Assign Build Stage 3: Design Meaningful Charts to address part of a CTSafeConnect data question, working in duos or solo, due Wed 12 Jan at 6pm.
-We will share our progress with community partners on Thursday.
+- Individual meetings with instructor to discuss your interests in specific [Data Story Ideas](https://bit.ly/dataviz-ccadv)
+- Talk with other students in breakout rooms to discuss potential duos or coordinated solos for data story ideas

 ### Thu 13 Jan
 - Overview of Learning Goal #7: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>